You are here

 At a glance: Electrical Engineering

 Electrical engineering is one of three programs offered by the Electrical & Computer Engineering and Computer Science (ECCS) department.
-Electrical engineers are involved with a wide range of related technologies in areas such as communications, control systems, power generation and distribution, and signal processing.
+Electrical engineers are involved with a wide range of related technologies in areas such as communications, control systems, power generation, transmission and distribution, and signal processing.
 The electrical engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, http://www.abet.org.
 Visit the department's web site.

 The program provides a broad-based curriculum that stresses fundamentals and the development of a professional work ethic.
 Many of our courses offer accessible, hands-on, practical laboratory experiences using relevant equipment and disciplined practices.